+Diverse Asian Americans are the most educated and most highly compensated racial group in America.
+They average 25% greater household income than whites.
+Asians from India are the most successful of all.
+They average 60% higher household income than whites.
 The Asian-American population has grown 3000% since 1964.
 It’s grown from 500,000 in 1964 to 5 million in 1990 and then to 15 million in 2020.
-In short order they are finding political success too.
+In short order Asian Americans are finding political success too.
 Today, there are 16 diverse Asian-American legislators and one vice president.
 They are Chinese, Filipino, Japanese, Korean, Indian, Taiwanese, Thai, and Vietnamese.

 Discrimination is not okay in America.
 Achieving this is the ultimate anti-racist milestone.
 But getting to this point has not been easy.
-Up to the mid-20th century no racial, ethnic, or religious group was spared the unremitting mental and physical challenges of building a nation from the ground up in an increasingly diverse society.
-After 1964, the challenges are fewer, but every new immigrant group must accept that being a member in the world’s most racially, ethnically, and religiously heterogeneous society is different.
-What binds Americans is not culture, but common values.
+Up to the mid-20th century no racial, ethnic, or religious group was spared the unremitting mental and physical challenges of building a superpower from the ground up in an increasingly diverse society.
+After 1964, the challenges are fewer, but every new immigrant group must recognize that being a member of the world’s most racially, ethnically, and religiously heterogeneous society is different.
+Immigrants at home probably had the comfort of a homogenous populations where people look like most of their neighbors and share a common culture.
+That’s not America.
+What binds Americans is not appearance or culture; it’s common values.
 This is America’s source for homogeneity.